nachooya/react-native-harness/website/src/docs/getting-started/prior-art.md

 - **Marc Rousavy** for showing us how native module testing could actually work well.
 Their approach gave us the confidence that we could build something better for React Native testing.

 - **Kræn Hansen** for jumping in early and helping shape what React Native Harness became.
 His ideas and feedback were crucial in getting the APIs and functionality right.

+- **The Jest team** for creating an incredibly extensible CLI that we could build upon.
+Their architectural decisions to make Jest's CLI wrappable and extensible offloaded an enormous amount of work from us and made React Native Harness significantly better.
+Features like watch mode, code coverage, and advanced filtering came for free, allowing us to focus on the native testing integration.

 - **The Vitest team** for building such solid, modular testing tools that we could actually use as a foundation.
 Their focus on performance and developer experience made our job a lot easier.